AidosAidaruly/Global-User-Discovery---Multi-API-Integration-Platform/README.md

-# Global-User-Discovery---Multi-API-Integration-Platform
+# Global User Discovery Platform

+## Overview

-This project is a full-stack web application that demonstrates the integration of multiple REST APIs to create a comprehensive user information platform.
-The application generates random user profiles and enriches them with relevant data from various sources, providing users with an engaging and informative experience.
+Global User Discovery Platform is a full-stack web application that integrates multiple external REST APIs to generate comprehensive user profiles enriched with country, currency, and news information.
+The project demonstrates API integration, backend development, asynchronous data processing, and full-stack web application architecture using Node.js and Express.
+The application collects information from multiple independent services and combines them into a single user-friendly interface.

 # Random User Information Application

 ## Project Description